‘Deadliest Catch’ 2017: Former Captains And Crew, Where Are They Now?

 — Elliott Neese (@CaptElliott) April 22, 2016

 Scott Campbell Jr. was one of the younger captains, only 26 when he took command of the F/V Seabrooke.
 As he explained in his memoir, Giving The Finger: Risking It All To Fish The World’s Deadliest Sea, he explained that when he was young, he grew up in such a poor family that he did not know what real milk was.
-But at 15, his dad purchased a boat and the two fished together.
+But at 15, his dad purchased a boat, and the two fished together.

 Sadly, Junior had to quit fishing because of serious back issues and numerous back surgeries.
 Being the captain of a crab boat mean many hours of sitting in one place which became physically challenging for the young skipper, so the young skipper had to retire.
 He is now a co-owner of Cordova’s Coolers and along with his dad, Scott Sr., own the F/V Seabrooke.